Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

 An amplifier is represented in the second of the two two-port circuits.
 We assume that the amplifier has perfect input and output match to the transmission line, i.e. its input impedance is $Z_{0}$.
 Input and output match prevent the emergence of cavity modes on the transmission line, which complicate readout of the dark-matter signal.
-We also assume that it possesses reverse isolation, so that waves incoming on the right port do not transmit to the resonant detector.
+We also assume that the amplifier possesses reverse isolation, so that waves incoming on the right-hand port do not transmit to the resonant detector.
 Reverse isolation is an experimentally desired attribute for amplifiers, as it prevents heating of the resonator and interference due to spurious signals on the feedline.
 The amplifier is described by the following scattering relation for a signal at frequency $\nu$:

 where $|G(\nu)|$ is the power gain of the amplifier. $c_{1}^{(2)}(\nu)$ and $c_{2}^{(2)}(\nu)$ are, respectively, the backward and forward-traveling noise waves generated by the amplifier.
-A phase-insensitive amplifier must necessarily add such noise to the detection scheme \cite{caves1982quantum}.
-The backward-traveling noise wave may be thought of as the backaction noise of the amplifier, while the forward-traveling noise wave is the intrinsic added noise, or in the language used in Section \ref{sec:intro}, the imprecision noise.
+As dictated by the Heisenberg uncertainty principle and the Standard Quantum Limit, a phase-insensitive amplifier must necessarily add such noise waves in the detection scheme.\cite{caves1982quantum} The backward-traveling noise wave may be thought of as the backaction noise of the amplifier, while the forward-traveling noise wave is the imprecision noise.
 We assume that the amplifier has high power gain $|G(\nu)| \gg 1$ over the entire search band such that we may ignore the noise introduced by follow-on electronics (e.g. further analog amplification and filtering, digitization).
 This condition may be realized by using different high power gain amplifiers in the different frequency regimes.
 A possible implementation of this is discussed in \cite{Chaudhuri:2014dla}.

 Combining equations (\ref{eq:S_res}) and (\ref{eq:S_amp}) with the connection relations $a_{1}^{(2)}(\nu)=b_{2}^{(1)}(\nu)$ and $a_{2}^{(1)}(\nu)=b_{1}^{(2)}(\nu)$, we obtain the scattering relations for the cascaded circuit: